DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 You can run this executor using the `Builder`, a utility class that allows you to build a driver piece by piece.
-Note that you currently have to call `enable_dynamic_execution(allow_experimental_mode=True)` which will toggle it to use the `V2` driver.
+Note that you currently have to call `enable_dynamic_execution(allow_experimental_mode=True)` which will toggle it to use the `V2` executor.
 Then, you can:

 1. Add task executors to specify how to run the tasks
 2. Add node gropuing strategies
 3. Add modules to crawl for functions
 4. Add a results builder to shape the results

-You can also access standard hamilton execution by not calling `enable_dynamic_execution`, which will give you the same capabilities as described here.
+Either constructing the driver, or using the builder and `not` calling `enable_dynamic_execution` will give you the standard executor.
 We highly recommend you use the builder pattern -- while the constructor of the `Driver` will be fully backwards compatible according to the rules of semantic versioning, we may change it in the future (for 2.0).

-Note that the new driver is required to handle dynamic creation of nodes (E.G. using `Parallelizable[]` and `Collect[]`.
+Note that the new executor is required to handle dynamic creation of nodes (E.G. using `Parallelizable[]` and `Collect[]`.

 Let's look at an example of the driver: